-For over 20 years, Sportsfield, whose central headquarters is based in Upstate NY, has been the industry-leading manufacturer of athletic field equipment for all levels of play.
+For over 20 years, Sportsfield, whose central headquarters is based in Upstate NY, has been the industry-leading manufacturer of sports construction equipment for all levels of play.
 Their soft goods operation, which produces netting systems, padding, and mats, will move from its current location in Salisbury, NC to a new facility in Mocksville (Davie County).
 The impetus for the move is the increased demand for products like large-scale barrier netting systems and sweeping graphic wall pad displays.

 To put it into context, Sportsfield has been at the forefront of MLB’s protective netting expansions since 2015 when the league’s Commissioner, Rob Manfred, recommended clubs expand safety barriers down the foul line—currently their product can be found in 23 MLB stadiums and countless practice facilities.

 And that’s not all, the company’s equipment can be found in schools, parks, and universities across North America and the stadiums of high-profile teams like MLB’s Atlanta Braves and New York Yankees; NFL’s Minnesota Vikings and Miami Dolphins; and Major League Soccer’s DC United and St. Louis City SC.
 In the tar heel state specifically, Sportsfield’s products can be spotted at Panther Stadium, Wake Forest, Duke University, and at the ballparks of MiLB teams the Kannapolis Cannon Ballers, High Point Rockers, Charlotte Knights, and Durham Bulls to name a few.